IcaroAF/icaro-resume/icaroaf-en.md

 - Development and maintenance of the Unmaze RESTful API, using Nodejs, Express and PostgreSQL.
 - Support in front-end development, using React and ChakraUI.
+- Deploy using Gitlab's CI/CD tool, Firebase and GCP
 - Creation of automations using Cron jobs reducing the creation of tickets for CS

 ## Education